Chris Godsil: Background

-He started the Journal of Algebraic Combinatorics, and was the Editor-in-Chief of the Electronic Journal of Combinatorics from 2004 to 2008.
+He started the Journal of Algebraic Combinatorics, and was an Editor-in-Chief of the Electronic Journal of Combinatorics from 2004 to 2008.
 He is also on the editorial board of the Journal of Combinatorial Theory Series B and Combinatorica.

 He obtained his Ph.D. in 1979 at the University of Melbourne under the supervision of Derek Alan Holton.
 He wrote a paper with Paul Erdős, so making his Erdős number equal to 1.